burhanmudassar/small_object_detection/README.md

 ## Installation
 1. install [pytorch](http://pytorch.org/)
+2. mkdir data
+3. mkdir data/COCO
+4. cd lib.utils
+5. make
-2. install requirements by `pip install -r ./requirements.txt`
+2. install requirements by `pip3 install -r ./requirements.txt`

 ## Usage
 To train, test and demo some specific model.
 Please run the relative file in folder with the model configure file, like: